tomphp/tomphp.github.io/_posts/2014-10-03-testing-at-multiple-levels-with-behat.md

 First up we decide to put on our domain modelling hat.
 We're not going to concern ourselves with how to build the front end for now.

 We decide to build 2 use cases: one called `ListWidgets` and another called `ViewWidget`.
 The `ListWidgets` use case is nice and simple, it just fetches all widgets and returns a list of their names.
-The second is a bit more tricky, it fetches a single widget and returns it's details but, how does it identify which widget to fetch?
+The 'ViewWidget` one is a bit more tricky, it fetches a single widget and returns its details - but, how does it identify which widget to fetch?

 Of course, as programmers we have the answer - we love unique IDs!
 We know that what we need to do is return the ID a long with the name of each widget from